terraform-google-modules/terraform-example-foundation/3-networks/README.md

 You can run `terraform output gcs_bucket_tfstate` in the 0-bootstap folder to obtain the bucket name.

 We will now deploy each of our environments(dev/prod/nonprod) using this script.
-When using Cloud Build or Jenkins as your CI/CD tool each environment corresponds to a branch is the repository for 3-networks step and only the corresponding environment is applied.
+When using Cloud Build or Jenkins as your CI/CD tool each environment corresponds to a branch in the repository for 3-networks step and only the corresponding environment is applied.

 1. Run `./tf-wrapper.sh init shared`